anasderkaoui/AutoRCX/Additional reports/4th report.md

 ![image](https://github.com/anasderkaoui/AutoRCX/assets/115218309/b924526d-8872-4430-a444-77afc24b8f00)

-With the disc program you can find your device as shown in the Picture.
+Search "disk" in the search bar and you can find your device as shown in the Picture.
 In the example above: /dev/sdb1

 NOTE : You will have to format your SSD afterwards, make sure it does not hold important data !